QuentinRa/blog.quentinra.dev/cybersecurity/blue-team/architecture.md

 Security controls are security measures to reduce/prevent risks.

-👉 Examples: Firewalls, IDS/IPS, Access control...
+👉 Examples: Firewalls, IDS/IPS, Access control, [Updates management](/cybersecurity/blue-team/updates.md), [Logging and monitoring](/cybersecurity/blue-team/logs.md)...

+👉 There are 3 types of controls: Preventive, Detective, and Corrective.

 The security architect need to have a broad view of the organization as they will interact with everyone, not only the IT service.
 They will have to understand the security needs of the organization, and **create** principles, policies, guidelines, and standards to **design** and **implement** the necessary security controls.